 The best question to ask yourself before buying or making anything to gift or decorate or eat: can this be consumed or composted?
 Over time, the answer more and more should be yes.

-So in the spirit of always seeking a more mindful way to live, I wanted to share some tips on how to decorate and gift during the holidays in a low-waste way so you still feel festive.
+So in the spirit of always seeking a more mindful way to live, I wanted to share some tips on how to decorate and gift during the holidays in a low-waste way so you still feel festive - without all the waste.

 - A small bowl of acorns or pinecones to add a warm touch to your space, then compost or return to where they were collected.

 - A small bowl of cinnamon sticks throughout your home for an aromatic experience -- then add to a hot toddy or compost.

 - Use beeswax votives and candles for visual warmth over string lights.